MohauMushi/MOHMUS379_BCL2401_GroupA_Mohau-Mushi_DJS05/README.md

 # DJS05 Project Brief: Building a Redux-Inspired Store for a Tally App

+## Project Overview
-In this challenge, you will venture into the realm of state management by constructing a Redux-inspired store to manage the state of a simple Tally App.
-Your primary goal is to manage the app's state changes efficiently, focusing on core functionalities like incrementing, decrementing, and resetting a counter.
-Instead of rendering changes on the UI, you'll subscribe to state updates and log them to the console, highlighting the power of state management in applications.
+In this project, the objective was to create a minimalistic, Redux-inspired store to manage the state of a simple Tally App.
+The focus was on managing state changes efficiently, specifically for core functionalities like incrementing, decrementing, and resetting a counter.
+Instead of rendering changes on the UI, the implementation involved subscribing to state updates and logging them to the console, demonstrating the power of state management in applications.
 ## Objective
-Create a minimalistic, Redux-inspired store to manage and log the state of a counting Tally App.
-Your implementation will not involve UI rendering; instead, it will use console logs to demonstrate state management effectively.
+The primary objective was to create a Redux-inspired store that could manage and log the state of a counting Tally App.
+The implementation did not involve UI rendering; instead, it utilized console logs to effectively demonstrate state management.

-Observer Pattern resource from Refactoring Guru: https://refactoring.guru/design-patterns/observer

 ## User Stories (Gherkin Syntax)
-Your challenge will encompass the following scenarios, tested through your store's implementation:

 ### SCENARIO 1: Initial State Verification
 ```
 GIVEN no interactions have been performed yet